Nothing says “I’m too busy to take on new clients” more than a blog or online presence that hasn’t been updated in 3 years.

 Six ways to fix your outdated blog.

-Here are 6 simple things you can do to give your blog a quick face-lift for 2016.
+Here are 6 simple things you can do to give your blog a quick face-lift.

 ONE: Remove the dates from your posts.

 Unless you’re adding regular weekly articles, it doesn’t give a professional appearance when you have 6 posts with dates spanning a 2 month period all from January and February of 2013.

 It’s better to not have any dates so people see the value in the content without questioning if there’s still value because the posts are so old or infrequent.

 There’s even a WordPress plugin that will do all the work for you called WP Post Date Remover (a quick search from the plugin section of your WordPress dashboard will reveal 3 or 4 options you can choose from).

 TWO: Change the word BLOG to ARTICLES if you don’t post regularly.